Out of Tune (TV series)

 Out of Tune is a British children's TV sitcom which was shown on CBBC from 1996 to 1998.

-It features a group of fictional children that belong to a church choir at a school and their practice sessions.
-However the choir is humorously bad, and the practice sessions are often interrupted by one thing or another.
-The show aired at 4:35 on BBC1 on Tuesday and Wednesday and it had a total of 40 episodes over three series.
+The show revolves around a group of fictional children who are part of a church choir at a school, focusing on their humorous misadventures during practice sessions.
+The choir is comically inept and their practices are frequently disrupted by various events.
+The show aired on BBC1 at 4:35pm on Tuesdays and Wednesdays, spanning 40 episodes across three series.
 The first series started on 14 February 1996 and finished on 4 June later that year.
 The last episode was aired on 9 June 1998.